AlvaroBernalG/in-between/README.md

 ```

-You can also include boundaries:
+You can include the boundaries:

 ```js